DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 ## School qualifications

-Candidates are asked to enter their GCSE qualifications in English, maths and science, as having achieved a grade C or 4 in will demonstrate that they meet the minimum standard for initial teacher training.
+Candidates are asked to enter their GCSE qualifications in English, maths and science, and need to have achieved a grade C or 4 to demonstrate they meet the minimum standard for initial teacher training.
 Candidates are also strongly encouraged to add their A level results, as these can support their application, particularly for secondary teaching.

 Adding these qualifications can take some time, and some candidates may not even remember accurately what their qualifications were.